MihkelMK/obsidian-project-tasks/README.md

 - **Top-Down** (default): Children depend on parents - child tasks wait for their parent task to complete before they can start
 - **Bottom-Up**: Parents depend on children - parent tasks wait for all their child tasks to complete before they can be marked as done

+**Add all nested dependencies**: Controls whether tasks list all nested subtask dependencies or only immediate blockers within their tree.
+- **Enabled** (default): Tasks list all nested subtask IDs explicitly
+  - Top-Down: Siblings block on previous sibling AND all tasks nested under it
+  - Bottom-Up: Parents block on all descendants (children and grandchildren)
+- **Disabled**: Tasks list only immediate blockers, relying on transitive dependency resolution
+  - Top-Down: Siblings block only on their direct previous sibling
+  - Bottom-Up sequential: Parents block only on their last child (which depends on earlier siblings)
+  - Bottom-Up parallel: Parents block on all direct children (they're independent)

+**Cross-root dependencies** (when Root Task Behavior is Sequential and Dependency Direction is Bottom-Up):
+- When root tasks are sequential, the second root depends on the first root completing
+- Since the first root can't complete until its children are done, the second root's children inherit this dependency
+- Cross-root dependencies always use only the root task ID (not its nested children), regardless of the "Add all nested dependencies" setting
+- Example: If Root2 depends on Root1, then Root2's children will block on Root1's ID, keeping dependency lists readable

 These settings can be configured in the plugin settings or overridden per-file using front matter.

 ### Clear Task ID's